ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 but the quality of core crates in the Rust ecosystem is just on another level.
 They have a level of correctness, robustness, and attention to detail that is hard to find in any other language.
 Moreover, there are a *lot* of examples of really incredible open source projects written in Rust.
-I've been blown away by the quality of the crates I've used in Rust since I started working in the language.
 The code is so good in fact, that it's honestly pretty intimidating.

-I've spent the last several months building libraries in Rust, and I've come to appreciate the sum of the language's strengths for a reason I haven't seen discussed much: obvious correctness drives ergonomics.
+I've spent the last several months building libraries in Rust, and I've come to appreciate the sum of the language's features for a reason I haven't seen discussed much: obvious correctness drives ergonomics.
 Because the language is so strict, it's easy to identify where you've cut corners to get things working.
 Like just about everyone who's ever written code, I have taken shortcuts I regretted to make deliveries on time.